groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/automate-pdf-annotation-extraction-groupdocs-java/_index.md

 </dependencies>
 ```

-**Pro tip:** Always check for the latest version on the GroupDocs releases page.
-Version 25.2 includes performance improvements specifically for annotation processing.
+**Pro tip:** Verify you are using the latest stable version (e.g., 25.2) to benefit from the newest annotation‑processing optimizations.

-### License Setup Options
+### License setup options

-**For Development and Testing:**
+You have three pathways to activate the library:

-1. **Free Trial:** Perfect for evaluation — gives you full functionality.
+1. **Free trial** – full functionality for evaluation.
-2. **Temporary License:** Extends evaluation period for thorough testing.
+2. **Temporary license** – extends the trial period for deeper testing.
-3. **Commercial License:** Required for production deployment.
+3. **Commercial license** – required for any production environment.

-**Quick License Setup:**
+Quickly apply a license file:

 ```java
 // For temporary or commercial licenses